PHUNK: Style

 The work of PHUNK is greatly influenced by popular culture and its ever-evolving series of metaphors, codes and iconography.
 Having grown up in the '70s and '80s, its members are inspired by Hong Kong's kungfu movies and Cantonese TV series, Japanese anime and manga, American TV programmes, DC and Marvel comics, British indie pop, new wave and American rock music, as well as MTV.
 These continue to be part of a recurring theme that they express through their work.

 Upon entering art college in the '90s, they began looking to various art and design movements such as the Bauhaus, Fluxus, Situationism, Pop Art, Swiss Modernist and Postmodernist design.
 This drove them to explore work that blurs the boundaries between fine art and commercial design.
 PHUNK is known for taking an experimental approach to their projects, combining various contexts and symbols to create a signature visual language and system.
 To date, they have produced across the fields of art, design, publishing, fashion, music, film and interactive art, exploring mediums ranging from silkscreen prints, mixed media pieces and sculptures to acrylic, wood, and vinyl figurines.

 History

 1992–1994: the early years

 The members of PHUNK met as design students at LASALLE College of the Arts, where they studied Visual Communications.
 They had initially thought of starting a band while in college, but decided to found an art collective to further their shared interest in visual art.
-After graduating in 1994, they started PHUNK as a streetwear label.
-While the business endeavour did not take off, the name PHUNK remained.